Who we are and how we can serve you.

 Topics: Emotional Health and Spirituality, Healthy Leadership, Understanding Grief as a Process, How to Become your Best Self, How to Navigate the Turbulence of Life

 Ken serves on the Board of Directors for REMERGE.
 He is an attorney with FisherBroyles as a business litigator representing and advising corporate, government, non-profit, entertainment and individual clients in a variety of practice areas, including complex commercial disputes, technology and intellectual property matters, franchising/licensing disputes, employment practices and medical malpractice.
 Before FisherBroyles, Ken was General Counsel of a global software solutions provider with over 9000 customers in over 100 countries.
 He was also Of Counsel with Carlton Fields LLP and a Senior Associate with Troutman Sanders LLP.
 Ken began his legal career as a Judge Advocate with the U.S. Army Judge Advocate General’s Corps.
 He is a graduate of Howard University School of Law, J.D., Cum Laude and Florida A&M University ; B.S., Business Administration.
-Ken is married with two children.

 Topics: Employment, Franchising, General Corporate, Intellectual Property, Litigation & Risk Management, Mediation, Technology

-Larry serves on the Board of Directors for REMERGE.
+Larry serves on the Advisory Board for REMERGE.
 He has been active with our Central Atlanta Community for over six years.
 He began his family oriented dental practice, Southern Smiles Dental Associates, in Clayton County Georgia over 30 years ago after graduating from the University of Mississippi School of Dentistry.
 Besides dentistry, he loves the outdoors, music, and his family – especially his wife Cindy and their children Sellers, Yates, and Jesse.

 Topics: Small Business Ownership, Oral Health, Individuality and Oneness as they relate to Reconciliation